bdbch/customelement-youtube/README.md

 <script src="build/youtube.es5.js"></script>
 ```

-When image-blur is loaded correctly, you can just use it like this:
+When customelement-youtube is loaded correctly, you can just use it like this:

 ```html
 <youtube-player url="https://www.youtube.com/watch?v=jJWPmYSbN5c" >